zukunft/zukunft.com/docs/code_functions_all.md

 \-- change_log_named
     \-- api_mapper - section for function api_mapper is expected to be construct and map in /log/change_log_named.php
     \-- tr - section for function tr not yet defined that it should be table in /log/change_log_named.php
+    \-- field_name - section for function field_name not yet defined that it should be helpers in /log/change_log_named.php
     \-- entry - section for function entry not yet defined that it should be helpers in /log/change_log_named.php
     \-- what - section for function what not yet defined that it should be helpers in /log/change_log_named.php
     \-- what_text - section for function what_text not yet defined that it should be helpers in /log/change_log_named.php